He Should Have Looked - a Short Story

 Late for Work

-Aaron was three days short of his eighteenth birthday and he was late for work.
+Aaron was three days short of his eighteenth birthday, and he was late for work.
 He ran from the house and jumped into his tricked-out GMC Four X Four with its lift kit and oversized tires.
 As soon as he slammed the truck door closed, Aaron glanced at the time on his iPhone.
-Aaron cursed under his breath, and tossed the phone onto the passenger seat after seeing how late he was.
+Aaron cursed under his breath and tossed the phone onto the passenger seat after seeing how late he was.

 Why Am I Always In A Hurry

 Grabbing his mirror-lensed sunglasses off the dashboard, Aaron set them on his face just so and examined his reflection in the rear view mirror to ensure his black biker bandana sat on his head with the appropriate attitude.
 He was very careful to cultivate just the right look to fit in at work.

 Assured that he looked cool enough, Aaron fired up the truck, put it in gear, and sped down his parent’s long driveway.
 When he got home from his date with his girlfriend, Heather, the night before, Aaron parked his truck so that he could drive straight out rather than backing out onto the busy road that fronted his parent’s house.
 After having been nearly plowed into the last time he tried backing out of the driveway, he'd learned to turn his truck around when he got home.

 The Innocent Party